Dimple-klair/Dimple-klair/README.md

 ### Hi there 👋 Myself Dimple

+Machine Learning Enthusiast.

+Have some experience
+* in product sentiment analysis
+* Feature selections

-Machine Learning Enthusiast.Love to do projects in:-
+Love to do projects in:-
 * NLP/sentiment analysis
 * Feature selections out of multiple parameters for taking end decisions.
 * Binary-classifications